MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Russia/future-expenses-deferrals-.md

 ---
 # Future Expenses (Deferrals)
 The future expenses (deferrals) feature enables you to:

 - Post future expenses to the Future Expenses account.
 - Generate a list of future expenses and a card for each expense, to reflect the current status of the expense.
 - Purchase a future expense.
 - Depreciate a future expense.

 ## Purchase of Future Period Expenses
 To account for future period expenses, you must:

--   Create a Future Expenses card.
+- Create a future expenses card.
 - Create and post purchase invoices for the future expense.

 ## See Also
  [How to: Create Future Expense Journals](how-to-create-future-expense-journals.md)
  [How to: Create and Post a Purchase Invoice on a Future Expense](how-to-create-and-post-a-purchase-invoice-on-a-future-expense.md)